Learning-based Robust Optimization: Procedures and Statistical Guarantees: Introduction

-A classical approach to approximating \eqref{CCP} uses safe convex approximation, by replacing the intractable chance constraint with an inner approximating convex constraint (such that a solution feasible for the latter would also be feasible for the former) (e.g., \cite{ben2000robust,nemirovski2003tractable,nemirovski2006convex}).
+A classical approach to approximating \eqref{CCP} uses safe convex approximation (SCA), by replacing the intractable chance constraint with an inner approximating convex constraint (such that a solution feasible for the latter would also be feasible for the former) (e.g., \cite{ben2000robust,nemirovski2003tractable,nemirovski2006convex}).
 This approach is intimately related to RO, as the approximating constraints are often equivalent to the robust counterparts (RC) of RO problems with properly chosen uncertainty sets (e.g., \cite{ben2009robust}, Chapters 2 and 4).
-The statistical guarantees provided by these approximations come from probabilistic deviation bounds that often rely on the stochastic assumptions and the constraint structure (e.g., \cite{nemirovski2006convex} and \cite{ben2009robust}, Chapter 10) on a worst-case basis (e.g., \cite{ben1998robust,ben1999robust,el1998robust,bertsimas2004price,bertsimas2006tractable,bertsimas2004robust,chen2007robust,calafiore2006distributionally}).
-Thus, although the approach carries several advantages (e.g., in handling extraordinarily small tolerance level), the utilized bounds can be restrictive to use in some cases.
-Moreover, most of the results apply to a single chance constraint; when the safety condition involves several constraints that need to be jointly maintained (known as a joint chance constraint), one typically need to reduce it to individual constraints via Bonferroni correction, which can add pessimisticity (there are exceptions, however; e.g., \cite{chen2010cvar}).
+The statistical guarantees provided by these approximations come from probabilistic deviation bounds, which often rely on the stochastic assumptions and the constraint structure on a worst-case basis (e.g., \cite{nemirovski2006convex}, \cite{ben2009robust} Chapter 10, \cite{ben1998robust,ben1999robust,el1998robust,bertsimas2004price,bertsimas2006tractable,bertsimas2004robust,chen2007robust,calafiore2006distributionally}).
+Thus, although the approach carries several advantages (e.g., in handling extraordinarily small tolerance levels), the utilized bounds can be restrictive to use in some cases.
+Moreover, most of the results apply to a single chance constraint; when the safety condition involves several constraints that need to be jointly maintained (known as a joint chance constraint), one typically needs to reduce it to individual constraints via the Bonferroni correction, which can add pessimism (there are exceptions, however; e.g., \cite{chen2010cvar}).
+On the other hand, these classical results in SCA and RO are capable of constructing uncertainty sets with well-chosen shapes, without directly using prediction set properties.

-Some recent RO-based approaches aim to utilize data more directly.
-For example, \cite{goldfarb2003robust} calibrates uncertainty sets using linear regression under Gaussian assumptions. \cite{bertsimas2013data} studies a tight value-at-risk bound on a single constraint and calibrates uncertainty sets via the use of a confidence region imposed on the underlying distributions governing the bound. \cite{tulabandhula2014robust} studies supervised prediction models to approximate uncertainty sets and suggests using sampling or relaxation to reduce to tractable problems.
-Our approach follows the general idea in these work in constructing uncertainty sets that cover the ``truth" with high confidence.
-Reconciling with Features 1--4, our developed methodology distinguishes from these approaches by offering a tractable framework that requires minimal assumptions on the stochasticity under joint constraints, and allows coping with over-conservativeness through learning data shape, with finite-sample guarantees that scale favorably with problem dimensions.